Health Services - Nurse

 9th graders:

 Any 9th grade student not in compliance with the physical and immunization requirements will be excluded from school beginning October 15th until the correct information is submitted to the nurse’s office.
+Dental exam forms are due by May 15th, 2026.

 Transfer Students